angular/angular.io/README.md

 ## Issues

-Please file **Developer Guide, Cookbook, and code sample issues *only*** in this [Angular.io](https://github.com/angular/angular.io/issues) github repo.
+Please file **Developer Guide, Cookbook, and code sample issues _only_** in this [Angular.io](https://github.com/angular/angular.io/issues) github repo.

-**Angular API issues, feature requests, defect reports, and technical questions** concerning Angular itself belong in the [**angular source code**](https://github.com/angular/angular/issues) github repo.
+**Angular API issues, cheatsheet corrections, feature requests, defect reports, and technical questions** concerning Angular itself belong in the [**angular source code**](https://github.com/angular/angular/issues) github repo.
 We can't handle those topics here and will ask you to re-post them on the angular repo.